 10. Date of admission related to current positive culture?
-DD MMM YYYY Not applicable (patient not admitted) 11a.
+DD MMM YYYY □ Not applicable (patient not admitted) 11a.
 Where was this C. auris acquired?
-Healthcare-associated - acquired in your acute-care facility (HA-YAF) Healthcare-associated - acquired in your acute-care facility (HA-YAF), but also has a previous healthcare exposure outside Canada Healthcare-associated - acquired from any other healthcare exposure in Canada (HA-Other, Canada) → skip to Q12 Healthcare-associated - acquired from any other healthcare exposure outside of Canada (HA-Other, outside Canada) → skip to Q12 Community-associated (CA) → skip to Q12 Unable to determine → skip to Q12 11b.
+Healthcare-associated - acquired in your acute-care facility (HA-YAF) Healthcare-associated - acquired in your acute-care facility (HA-YAF), but also has a previous healthcare exposure outside Canada Healthcare-associated - acquired in another acute care facility (HA- Other acute care, Canada) skip to Q12 Non acute care institutional exposure - acquired from any other healthcare or non-healthcare institutional exposure in Canada (e.g., long term care home, correctional facility, shelter, group homes, retirement homes etc.) (Institutional, Canada) → skip to Q13 Specify institutional exposure: Healthcare-associated - acquired from any other healthcare exposure outside of Canada (HA-Other, outside Canada) → skip to Q12 Community-associated (CA) → skip to Q12 Unable to determine → skip to Q12 11b.
 If healthcare-associated in your facility (HA-YACF), is there evidence of any of the following modes of transmission using best clinical judgement?
 Please select all that apply.
-N/A (not HA-YACF) Another patient (e.g. contact tracing, contact with known C.auris patient) Outbreak/cluster associated Environmental source (e.g. bedding, bed railing, floor) Medical equipment source (e.g. glucometer, blood pressure cuff, temperature probe etc.) Unable to determine Other potential exposure, please specify: 12.
+N/A (not HA-YACF) Another patient (e.g. contact tracing, contact with known C. auris patient) Outbreak/cluster associated Environmental source (e.g. bedding, bed railing, floor) Medical equipment source (e.g. glucometer, blood pressure cuff, temperature probe etc.) Unable to determine Other potential exposure, please specify: 12.
 Does the patient have any of the following risk factors during their hospitalization (please select all that apply): Mechanical ventilation Central venous catheter Urinary catheter Receipt of oral or IV antifungals Unable to determine Other, please specify: None of the above 13a.
-Does the patient have a history of travel outside of Canada in the past 12 months? □ Yes, if possible please specify the country • If travelled to the United States, please specify the state: 13b.
-If traveled outside of Canada in the past 12 months, does the patient have a history of hospitalization or receipt of healthcare outside of Canada?
-Yes No Unable to determine
+Does the patient have a history of travel outside of Canada in the past 12 months? □ Yes, if possible please specify the country • If travelled to the United States, please specify the state: □ No → skip to Q14 □ Unable to determine → skip to Q14

-14. Is there any evidence of international travel by a member of the household or caregiver in the 12 months prior to the patient's C. auris diagnosis?
-No, there is no evidence of international travel Yes, if possible, please specify the country: 15.
+13b.
+If traveled outside of Canada in the past 12 months, does the patient have a history of hospitalization or receipt of healthcare outside of Canada? - Yes □ No, if no, does the patient have a history of hospitalization or receipt of healthcare outside of Canada, more than 1 year but less than 5 years ago? □ Yes □ No □ Unknown □ Unable to determine 14.
+Is there any evidence of international travel by a member of the household or caregiver in the 12 months prior to the patient's C. auris diagnosis?
+No, there is no evidence of international travel Yes, if possible, please specify the country: If travelled to the United States, please specify the state: Unable to determine 15.
 Is the patient known to have been colonized or infected with CPE currently or in the past?
 Yes No, and has been screened on this admission and tested negative Unknown, not screened 16.
 Is there evidence the patient has pre-existing comorbidities(s)?
-No evidence of any pre-existing comorbidity Yes (please check all that apply) Diabetes Liver disease Liver disease Cancer (active) Lung disease (e.g., asthma, COPD, pneumonia) Kidney disease (include all patients on dialysis) Solid organ transplant recipient Bone marrow transplant recipient Other immunosuppression, specify Heart disease Other, specify Unknown 17.
-Was the patient admitted to an ICU within 30 days of first positive culture?
-Patient was already in an ICU at the time of the positive culture was obtained Yes, please indicate the date of ICU admission:// DD MMM YYYY No Unknown
+No evidence of any pre-existing comorbidity Yes (please check all that apply) Diabetes Liver disease HIV infection Cancer (active) Lung disease (e.g., asthma, COPD, pneumonia) Kidney disease (include all patients on dialysis) Solid organ transplant recipient Bone marrow transplant recipient Other immunosuppression, specify Heart disease Other, specify Unknown 17.
+Was the patient admitted to an ICU within 30 days of first positive culture? □ Patient was already in an ICU at the time of the positive culture was obtained □ Yes, please indicate the date of ICU admission:/ DD MMM YYYY □ No □ Unknown